 Rehabilitation/modernization of selected irrigation and drainage systems.
 This will support investments in infrastructure construction of intake structures, main and secondary irrigation networks, including introduction of modern pressurized systems which enhance efficiency of water use.
 Energy-efficient irrigation systems and renewable energy infrastructure/technologies (e.g. solar-powered) will be explored and promoted.
-The scheme selection criteria have been identified and agreed in consultation with the relevant staffs of the agriculture ministries of the two entities of BiH (see Annex 2).
+The scheme selection criteria have been identified and agreed in consultation with the relevant staffs of the FBiH Ministry of Agriculture, Water Management and Forestry (MoAWMF) and RS Ministry of Agriculture, Forestry and Water Management (MoAFWM) (see Annex 2).
 The criteria were chosen to ensure that the selected irrigation schemes would contribute to the overall agricultural competitiveness and resilience goals.
 The specific agreed criteria include implementation readiness of the schemes (i.e., availability feasibility studies, environmental and social due diligence reports, etc.); group or communal ownership to ensure equity in access to irrigation; willingness of farmers, municipalities and cantons to make financial contributions towards the scheme development costs; potential for diversifying towards economically remunerative higher value crops; minimum environmental and social footprints (i.e., avoiding physical displacement of people and encroaching into protected areas or sensitive environments).
 The municipalities and/or farmers are expected to contribute about 15 percent of the required budget for developing the main and secondary systems.

-Implementation readiness is an important criterion given the unique processes involved in undertaking irrigation and drainage infrastructure development in BiH.
+Implementation readiness is an important criterion given the processes involved in undertaking irrigation and drainage infrastructure development in BiH.
 There are complex approval, concession, and permit processes (e.g. water approval, water concession, water permit, urban approval, construction permit, electric power approval, electric power permit, etc.) involving numerous local, regional and entity government institutions before concluding an agreement with contractors.

 The two entities vary in terms of availability of implementation ready irrigation schemes.
 FBiH has two sets of potential schemes for implementation.
 The first group consists of four implementation ready schemes prepared as part of the IDP with combined area of 424 ha.
 The second group includes 15 schemes (estimated at 2,465 hectares) for which feasibility and design studies are yet to be conducted to make them investment ready.
 RS has nineteen irrigation schemes with a combined irrigation command area of 3,485 ha, which are at varying stage of implementation readiness.
 Of these schemes, two schemes with a total command area of 290 ha are ready for implementation and the feasibility and design work of eight small schemes totaling 962 hectares is planned to be covered by municipalities, which are expected to be ready for implementation by project effectiveness.
 The remainder would require further prioritization and preparatory/design works.
 In total, the project is expected to develop about 5,500 ha of new or improved irrigation areas, of which detailed designs are expected to be ready for 1,676 ha (about 30.5%) by project effectiveness.

-The beneficiaries of the irrigation schemes are expected to benefit from the available support to improve on-farm irrigation systems provided both by the ministries’ agriculture support programs and ongoing EU-funded matching grant schemes.
+The beneficiaries of the irrigation schemes are expected to benefit from the available support to improve on-farm irrigation systems provided both by the FBiH MoAWMF and RS MoAFWM’ agriculture support programs and ongoing EU-funded matching grant schemes.
 The infrastructure investments under this sub-component will be complemented by market opportunity strengthening through matching grants under sub-component 2.1.